My name is Nancy Brown and I have a confession to make: I sleep around a lot.

-In this day of social media, it is important to ask if the property you are reviewing is active on Twitter, and if they have a Facebook Fan page.
-If the property offers lodging specials on their fan page or a Tuesday Twitter deal, mention this is in your review.
+In this day of social media, it is important to ask if the property you are reviewing is active on Twitter, and if they have a Facebook Page.
+If the property offers lodging specials on their Page or a Tuesday Twitter deal, mention this in your travel review.
 Write your lodging review to be of value to your readers.

-Remember the kiss analogy – keep it simple, stupid?
-While the assumption is not that your readers are stupid, it is to be assumed that their time is limited.
-The “if you go” box should include the name of the property, with a link to the website if you are writing an online travel blog review.
+Remember the kiss analogy?
+Keep It Simple, Stupid.
+While the assumption is NOT that your readers are stupid, it is to be assumed that their time is limited.
+The “if you go” box should include the name of the property, with a link to the website if you are writing an online travel review.
 Always list the phone number and the address of the property and the typical price of the room somewhere in the lodging review.

 The Good, Bad and Ugly

 If you plan to write a lodging review, give the good, bad and the ugly.
 Nothing says “I-got-this-hotel-room-for-free” like a glowing travel review.
 If you want to be taken seriously as a lodging reviewer, you need to point out the flaws in the property, as well as the highlights.